African swine fever virus: Signs and symptoms

 The swelling around the kidneys and the muscle hemorrhages visible here are typical of pigs with African swine fever.

 In the acute form of the disease caused by highly virulent strains, pigs may develop a high fever, but show no other noticeable symptoms for the first few days.
 They then gradually lose their appetites and become depressed.
-In white-skinned pigs, the extremities turn blueish-purple and hemorrhages become apparent on the ears and abdomen.
+The skin of infected pigs, particularly in areas such as the ears, abdomen, and limbs, may exhibit red or purple spots (petechiae), or widespread hemorrhagic lesions across the body.
 Groups of infected pigs lie huddled together shivering, breathing abnormally, and sometimes coughing.
 If forced to stand, they appear unsteady on their legs; this is called congenital tremor type A-I in newborn piglets.
 Within a few days of infection, they enter a comatose state and then die.
 In pregnant sows, spontaneous abortions may occur.

 In milder infections, affected pigs lose weight, become thin, and develop signs of pneumonia, skin ulcers, and swollen joints.